bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >Somewhere within the model line, add `origin="origin.t:empty"`.

 The next argument to note is `conditionOnRoot="true"`.
-Whenever we conduct a Bayesian phylogenetic or phylodynamic analysis, we have to choose a single facet of the model which will remain fixed in some way, for all of the other parameters to move around.
+Whenever we conduct a Bayesian birth-death phylogenetic or phylodynamic analysis, we have to choose a single facet of the model which will remain fixed in some way, for all of the other parameters to move around.
 We describe the model as being **conditioned** on this value.
 Here we can see that the default value to condition on is the age of the origin (or root); as discussed earlier, this means assuming that the first divergence in our sampled phylogeny represents the "true" origin time.
 This might be a reasonable assumption for a well-sampled phylogeny which ideally incorporates both fossil and extant taxa, but that is not the case here, which is why we have instead chosen to infer our origin time.
 We must therefore choose something else to condition the model on.

 Another option is to condition on ensuring that the model produces at least one sample (is observable).
 Depending on the type of sampling used, we can either use `conditionOnRhoSampling` or `conditionOnSurvival`: the former assumes at least one extant sample, while the latter assumes at least one sample of either type, be it an extant sample or an observed fossil.
 As our phylogeny of non-avian dinosaurs only includes extinct species, we will set these to "false" and "true" respectively.

 >Change `conditionOnRoot="true"` to `conditionOnSurvival="true" conditionOnRhoSampling="false"`.

+After this is the argument `contemp="true"`.
+This describes whether extant samples were collected in the present, i.e. at the age of the youngest tips.
+As we do not have extant samples, this is not relevant to our analysis, and can be removed.
+However, for our fossil sampling rate, we instead need to specify a different parameter, the `removalProbability`.
+When applying birth-death models to epidemiological datasets, sampling events are usually assumed to be associated with removal from the dataset: once a patient has been diagnosed with a pathogen, it is assumed that their pathogen is sampled and sequenced once (to enable inclusion in the phylogeny), and that they subsequently start receiving treatment, removing them from the population of diseased individuals.
+For our dataset, this would be equivalent to assuming that fossils are only deposited at the time of extinction.
+It would prevent multiple fossils existing for any single fossil species, and mean than species for which fossils have been found could not be direct ancestors of other species in the phylogeny.
+While the relevance of these assumptions to supertrees is debatable, it is most logical to facilitate "sampled ancestors" in the case of fossil phylogenies, so we will set our `removalProbability` to 0.

+>Change `contemp="true"` to `removalProbability="0"`.

 ### Setting up the Exponential Coalescent skyline analysis